Pramod-Kumar808/Pramod-Kumar808/README.md

 - 👋 Hi, I’m Pramod-Kumar
-- 👀 I’m interested in Artificical Technology and Robotics
+- 👀 I’m interested in Artificical Intelligence Technology and Robotics
 - 🌱 I’m currently learning Artificial tatics in Machine learning, Deep learning and Natural language process and Recommendation system
 - 💞️ Currently looking for an Internship programm for a period of 6 month starting from Oct 2021
 - 📫 How to reach me ?
-Ans: Mail id: pkny018@gmail.com
+Mail id: pkny018@gmail.com

 <!---
 Pramod-Kumar808/Pramod-Kumar808 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.